itisusama-writer/marionette-effect/chapters/all-chapters.md

 And somewhere, far away, the trap the police thought was theirs... had already become his.

----
-Title: "Chapter 18 - Pieces on the Board"
+"Chapter 18 - Pieces on the Board"
----

 The operations room buzzed with static.
 Lines of code blurred, alarms pinged, and the false signal that Zayra had planted suddenly flared red.